kini12/public-digitec/README.md

 It captures the data and paste it into a csv file.

-The data_reader_HD.ipynb allows to read the data of the csv file and the obtain a chart of the prize evolution.
+The data_reader_HD.ipynb allows to read the data of the csv file and then obtain a chart of the prize evolution.

 ________________________________________________________________________________________________________________________________________________________________